tetracorp/dungeons-of-avalon/docs/_posts/2019-06-11-unused-content.md

   _Dungeons of Avalon II_, its slot is used for the item "PERMISSION".
 * __Stone-Ring__: Unknown use.
   In the early alpha version it was known as Ghal's Ring.
+  Two Stone-Rings can be found in chests in _Dungeons of Avalon II_.
 * __Silver-Ring__: Unknown use.
   In the early alpha version it was known as Perl's Ring.
+  Three Stone-Rings can be found in chests in _Dungeons of Avalon II_.
 * __"Unknown"__: Name for unidentified item.
 None actually appear in _Dungeons of Avalon_, even though shops have the option to identify items.
   One does appear in the